The Camper Parent’s Guide to the “Land of Waterfalls.”

 4) Go with the flow.
 From downtown Brevard, it’s only 20 minutes to DuPont State Recreational Forest where you can see some of the most spectacular waterfalls in the world (we’re not kidding).
 A 40 minute drive delivers you to the rugged and pristine Gorges State Park.
 The Jocassee Gorge has been named one of the “Last 50 Great Places on Earth” by National Geographic.
 It’s worth the trip to see why.
 Or take an afternoon paddle on the 3rd oldest river in the world, the French Broad

 5) Listen to the music.
 Everywhere you turn in Transylvania County, there’s amazing music being made.
-Catch a concert at the Brevard Music Center Summer Festival or live music at Oskar Blues Brewery, Brevard Brewing Company, 185 King Street or The Phoenix.
+Catch a concert at the Brevard Music Center Summer Festival or live music at Oskar Blues Brewery, Brevard Brewing Company, 185 King Street or B&B Feed & Music.
 Here’s a list of venues to get you started.

 I have my kids with me, what are the best family friendly things to do?